 Don't know where to begin your college search?
-You'll find everything you need in the all new, updated Dance Magazine College Guide 2017/2018!
-With 628 college & university dance programs, the College Guide is everything you need to make your college decision.
+You'll find everything you need to make your decision in the all new, updated Dance Magazine College Guide 2019/2020!
+With 637 college & university dance programs, the College Guide is here to help you in your search.

 - Dance degree spotlights